Instant Expressive Gaussian Head Avatars at Over 100 FPS

 Portrait animation has witnessed tremendous quality improvements thanks to recent advances in video diffusion models.
 However, these 2D methods often compromise 3D consistency and speed, limiting their applicability in real-world scenarios, such as digital twins or telepresence.
-In contrast, 3D-aware facial animation feedforward methods -- built upon explicit 3D representations, such as neural radiance fields or Gaussian splatting -- ensure 3D consistency and achieve faster inference speed, but come with inferior expression details.
-In this paper, we aim to combine their strengths by distilling knowledge from a 2D diffusion-based method into a feed-forward encoder, which instantly converts an in-the-wild single image into a 3D-consistent, fast yet expressive animatable representation.
-Our animation representation is decoupled from the face's 3D representation and learns motion implicitly from data, eliminating the dependency on pre-defined parametric models that often constrain animation capabilities.
+In contrast, 3D-aware feedforward facial animation methods -- built upon 3D representations, such as neural radiance fields or Gaussian splatting -- ensure 3D consistency and achieve faster inference speed, but come with inferior expression details.
+In this paper, we address this portrait animation trilemma (speed, 3D consistency, and expressiveness) and propose a pipeline that instantly converts an in-the-wild single image into a 3D-consistent, fast yet expressive animatable representation via a feed-forward encoder.
 Unlike previous computationally intensive global fusion mechanisms (e.g., multiple attention layers) for fusing 3D structural and animation information, our design employs an efficient lightweight local fusion strategy to achieve high animation expressivity.
-As a result, our method runs at 107.31 FPS for animation and pose control while achieving comparable animation quality to the state-of-the-art, surpassing alternative designs that trade speed for quality or vice versa.
+Furthermore, our animation representation is decoupled from the face's 3D representation and learns motion implicitly from data, eliminating the dependency on pre-defined parametric models that often constrain animation capabilities.
+Our method runs at 107.31 FPS for animation and pose control, representing a 3-4 order of magnitude speedup versus the state of the art while achieving comparable animation quality, thus surpassing alternative designs that trade speed for quality or vice versa.

 @inproceedings{JiangInstant2025,

-author = {Kaiwen Jiang and Xueting Li and Seonwook Park and Ravi Ramamoorthi and Shalini De Mello and Koki Nagano},
+author = {Kaiwen Jiang and Seonwook Park and Xueting Li and Ravi Ramamoorthi and Shalini De Mello and Koki Nagano},

-title = {Instant Expressive Gaussian Head Avatar via 3D-Aware Expression Distillation},
+title = {Instant Expressive Gaussian Head Avatars at Over 100 FPS},

 booktitle = {arXiv},